 Every Department/Division has a Departmental Graduate Tutor who is an experienced member of the academic staff of UCL and liaises closely with the Faculty Graduate Tutor concerning graduate matters.
 The DGT has general academic and pastoral oversight of their Department/Division's graduate students, specifically overseeing admission, induction, supervision, progression and examination and generally ensures that the Code of Practice for Graduate Research Degrees is implemented and its use monitored.
 Most Departments have a Departmental Graduate Committee; this body complements and assists the role of the Departmental Graduate Tutor and, on behalf of the Head of Department, reviews the quality of research supervision.

 Each Department also has a Staff-Student Consultative Committee, which meets at least twice per year.
 The membership of the SSCC includes at least one member of staff responsible for research students, and at least one graduate research student representative (unless there is a separate committee for graduate students).
-UCL's institutional level Student Experience Committee (incorporating Joint Staff-Student Committee), reporting to UCL Academic Committee, receives minutes of the Departmental Staff-Student Consultative Committees and take action where necessary.
+UCL's institutional level Student Experience Committee (incorporating the Joint Staff-Student Committee), reporting to UCL Academic Committee, receives minutes of the Departmental Staff-Student Consultative Committees and take action where necessary.

 The full Roles and Responsibilities of DGTs can be found in the Academic Manual, and a contact list for current DGTs on the Essential Information page of the Doctoral School website.